I’m going to start this review with a quote from Wikipedia to get you up to speed quickly on what the Echo is:

 - and more.

 Some people are concerned with the privacy aspect of the device.
 The bottom line is since the device is uploading your voice commands to AWS someone like the NSA could probably listen in on your conversations if they so choose to do so.
-I’m not that concerned about it as I have my unit placed in a location that all anyone would hear is me asking Alexa to tell me a joke or possibly me yelling at my kids to stop fighting over the last popsicle.
+I’m not that concerned about it as I have my unit placed in a location that all anyone would hear is me asking Alexa to tell me a joke.
 The sad reality is in this day and age if someone wants to spy on you unless you are prepared to live in a swamp with no electronics at all, you are pretty much an open book to anyone with means.

 Most people see the price as a bit steep, it normally sells for around $179 from Amazon directly.
 Occasionally Amazon will mark the price down $50 or so, it got as low as $99 over the holidays which is when I bought my second unit.